CIS565-Fall-2013/Project2-Pathtracer/README.md

 -------------------------------------------------------------------------------
 I'm assuming a Kepler+ generation card with compute capibility 3 upwards.
 This is for the maximum threads in a block being changed from 512 to 1024 then onwards.
 This affects my stream compaction.

-Also, please note that you must use the 565Raytracer.sln to check the code.
-(My merging of the two repostitories may have screwed things up for the other solution/makefile; I apologize for the same)

 -------------------------------------------------------------------------------
 INTRODUCTION:
 -------------------------------------------------------------------------------